Kryten: 2010s

 In "Krysis" (2016), Kryten begins suffering from a mid-life crisis on the 2,976,000th anniversary of his creation.
 He loses interest in the things he normally enjoys and subsequently installs a bright red "pimptactular" carbon-fibre shell to his body in order to recapture his youth and gains a sudden attraction to bungie jumping.
 Butler (Dominic Coleman), an earlier model of mechanoid that achieved far more than Kryten, deliberately sabotages Starbug to allow Kryten to meet the Universe (voice of Daniel Barker) so Kryten can feel better about himself.
 The Universe also tells Kryten to remove his new suit because it "really sucks".

+In "Siliconia" (2017), Kryten and the crew encounter the Mechanoid Intergalactic Liberation Front (MILFs), who seek to liberate Kryten from his station as a mere mechanoid where he is programmed to serve Lister, Rimmer and Cat aboard Red Dwarf.
+Kryten, for a time, begins to resent the crew for the way they treated him and is close to fully becoming a MILF himself, but reneges after discovering they've converted the others into mechanoids, slowly draining them of their former personalities, and enslaved other, less advanced mechanoids to work menial labor jobs.
+After challenging them, Kryten is forced into combat with the fully-converted mechanoid Lister, but refuses to engage, realizing he values the crew and loves serving them.
+After losing, Kryten is almost shot into deep space by the MILFs, but they suddenly encounter a mechanoid service station that upgrades everyone, making all the MILFs and less advanced models equal in status.
+Kryten rejects the update and instead works to return the crew back to their former selves.

 In "Mechocracy" (2017), Kryten is elected president of the machines on Red Dwarf after running against Rimmer.

+2020s

+In The Promised Land (2020), Kryten is shown struggling with the situation aboard Red Dwarf, failing to maintain Lister's sanity as he's succumbed to hoarding, as Kryten is also suffering from disrepair, developing a rusted appearance while also acting out in erratic, uncharacteristic ways as a result.
+Towards the end of the special, Kryten has completely degraded and shuts down, having failed to receive any proper attention for months.
+Luckily, Lister convinces Rimmer to sacrifice his "Diamond Light" superpowers to bring Kryten back into operation, who also scolds Kryten for making him do so.

 Novels

 According to the novel Red Dwarf: Infinity Welcomes Careful Drivers (1989), the Nova 5 crashed because Kryten washed the navigation computer with soapy water.